-- Accelerate the building of infrastructure needed for strong beneficiary feedback loops in the social sector, including the technology, analytics, reporting, and access to tools and benchmarks.
+- Accelerate the building of infrastructure needed for strong beneficiary feedback loops in the social sector, including the technology, analytics, reporting, capacity-building, and access to tools and benchmarks.

 - Engage more funders in supporting, using and valuing beneficiary feedback by structuring Listen for Good as a co-funding/matching grant opportunity.

 - Capture and share lessons learned with grantees, co-funders and the field to positively catalyze the feedback movement and inform the work going forward.

 We are thrilled to announce that we will be offering up to 75 Listen for Good grants in 2017.